peiliu123456/a-test/README.md

 ## **Correction of G_prompt Visualization Error**

-**<span style="color:red">The error in the visualization of G_prompt in the paper has been corrected.
+**<font color="red">The error in the visualization of G_prompt in the paper has been corrected.
 The issue was caused by incorrectly importing another file instead of defocus.
 This has now been fixed.
-Thank you.</span>**
+Thank you.</font>**

 <div style="display: flex; justify-content: center; gap: 20px;">